-State, local, and federal justice agencies throughout the nation have recognized the need for effective information sharing and are acting to implement communications and information systems capabilities that meet the growing needs of an ever-expanding community of stakeholders.
-Despite widespread public belief that justice information is immediately available and universally shared within and across jurisdictions, practitioners recognize the limitations inherent in existing systems.
-In reality, this information is often fragmented, collected in different forms and formats - including manual forms - and its availability is frequently limited to the organization responsible for initial collection.
+State, local, and federal justice agencies throughout the nation have recognized the need for effective information sharing and are acting to implement communications and computer systems that meet the needs of their stakeholders.
+Despite widespread public belief that criminal justice information is immediately available and shared across jurisdictions, this is not the case.
+In reality, this information is often fragmented, hidden, and limited to the organization that originally captured it.

 By integrating the flow of justice information within Illinois, critical data can be electronically shared in a complete, accurate, and timely manner.
-Access to shared information will improve decision-making and the quality of justice.
-This shared information will also enhance public safety and security, and with the proper safeguards, the privacy and confidentiality of the information can be ensured.
+Access to shared information will improve decision-making, enhance public safety and security, and with the proper safeguards, ensure the privacy and confidentiality of the information.